 You can easily edit any user, change their password or delete them with the options listed below the account name.

-To add a brand new user, click the “Add User” button in the top right corner.
+To add a brand new user, click the “Add User” button at the top right corner.

 You’ll then be taken to the following screen:

-Here, you’ll add the user’s full name, the username you’d like them to use, the domain that user is associated with and, if you like, an alternative email that user can be reached at.
+You’ll add the user’s full name, the username you’d like them to use, the domain that user is associated with and, if you want, an alternative email that user can be reached at.

 You’ll also be asked to create a password for the user.
 Make sure it’s unique from all other users on your account.

-Just below these fields, you’ll find a section called “Services” where there are some important settings to take a look at:
+Just below these fields, you’ll find a section called “Services” where are some important settings:

 When you’re finished with these settings, click “Create” or “Create and Add Another” on the bottom left corner of the page to save the new account.